cupcakearmy/autorestic/docs/markdown/location/hooks.md

 # Hooks

-If you want to perform some commands before and/or after a backup, you can use hooks.
+If you want to perform some commands before and/or after a backup or restore, you can use hooks.

-They consist of a list of commands that will be executed in the same directory as the target `from`.
+They consist of a list of commands that will be executed in the same directory as the config file or in the `dir` directory if configured.

 The following hooks groups are supported, none are required: